 What Does Conservatism Mean?
 The Origin and Types of Conservatism

 Conservatism is the ideology of governmental, cultural, and economic order, tradition, hierarchy, and authority that comes in classical, social, and economic forms.
+Conservatism comes in many forms, all of which are generally considered “right-wing.”
+Its opposition philosophy is liberalism.

 An Introduction to Conservatism Classical, Social, and Economic

 - In its social form (social conservatism) it favors social hierarchy and tradition, and not social equality.
 It often arises as a rejection progressive social liberalism, but not always.
+It generally wants to progress rapidly toward traditional values and tends to be more liberal and populist than the more aristocratic classical conservatism.

 - Economically, classical conservatism generally favors state controlled economies and protectionism (a protectionist mercantile economy run by the state).
 Meanwhile, social conservatism generally favors free-markets mixed with protectionism (for example rejecting globalism and favoring the native population).
 Very different from both of the aforementioned is fiscal conservatism.
 Fiscal conservatism is only loosely related to general classical and social conservatism, it is literally “being conservative economically” and would involve mitigating risks and paying down debts.